-Angie Heimann writes earthy, Americana folk songs, belting stirring sagas of damsels in their bliss and distress in a clarion vibrato.
+Angie Heimann writes earthy, Americana folk songs, belting stirring sagas of damsels in their bliss and distress in a clarion vibrato often likened to Emmylou Harris.
 The San Francisco Free Folk Festival called her songs “stripped down, sexy little jewel boxes stuffed with ancient mountain magic.”
-With her latest release “Edge of East,” Heimann ushers in the most recent era of her ever-evolving sound—the well-worn patina of Americana present in the last decade of songs with her Mendocino, CA band The Blushin’ Roulettes, with the added polish of a more modern layered musical approach.
+With her upcoming release “Edge of East,” Heimann ushers in the most recent era of her ever-evolving sound—the well-worn patina of Americana present in the last decade of songs with her Mendocino, CA band The Blushin’ Roulettes, with the added polish of a more modern layered musical approach.

-Angie Heimann/the Blushin’ Roulettes/the Appalucians have performed at the Kate Wolf Memorial Music Festival, San Francisco Free Folk Festival, Caspar World Folk Festival, Humboldt Folklife Festival and South Florida Folk Festival, as well as shared stages with Americana greats Wayne the Train Hancock, Big Sandy and His Fly Right Boys, and The Devil Makes 3, and poet John Trudell.
-Angie Heimann has won songwriting awards in KZFR/Sierra Nevada's Celebration of the Song, Woody Guthrie Songwriting Contest, Artists for Literacy SIBL Songwriting Contest, and South Florida Folk Festival Songwriting Contest.
+Angie Heimann/the Blushin’ Roulettes have performed at the Kate Wolf Memorial Music Festival, San Francisco Free Folk Festival, North Bay Hootennany and the Humboldt Folklife Festival, as well as shared stages with the Wailin' Jennies, Wayne the Train Hancock, Big Sandy and His Fly Right Boys, and The Devil Makes 3, and poet John Trudell.
+Angie Heimann has won songwriting awards in KZFR/Sierra Nevada's Celebration of the Song, Woody Guthrie Songwriting Contest, Artists for Literacy SIBL Songwriting Contest, and South Florida Folk Festival.
 The Roulettes’ video performance of Heimann’s song "Dark of the Wood" was aired internationally on Destination America's "Monsters and Mysteries" series.

-Heimann’s latest release “Edge of East” tells the story of wildness and domestication, of the worthwhile struggle to maintain a sense of inner depth while rooting into family life.
-The album, recorded at Farmstead Studios in Western North Carlina, features Heimann on guitar and engineer/co-producer Cas Sochacki on dobro and bass, with guitar/vocals of Jay Brown and Aditi Sethi interspersed with light touches of piano, banjo, and dreamlike stacked harmonies of Heimann’s own voice.
+Heimann’s latest solo album “Edge of East” tells the story of wildness and domestication, of the worthwhile struggle to maintain a sense of inner depth while rooting into family life.
+The album, recorded at Farmstead Studios features Heimann on guitar and engineer/co-producer Cas Sochacki on dobro and bass, with guitar/vocals of Jay Brown and Aditi Sethi interspersed with light touches of piano, banjo, and dreamlike stacked harmonies of Heimann’s own voice.